 Springbank Community High School values opportunities for students to gain experience through extended field trips and international travel opportunities.
-In order to be accorded the privilege of participating in extended field trips, students must demonstrate that they are in good standing at SCHS, the greater community and school sponsored events.
-UPDATE - AS PER THE MOST RECENT RVS DECISION, NO INTERNATIONAL TRAVEL IS PERMITTED FOR THE 2023-24 SCHOOL YEAR.
+To be accorded the privilege of participating in extended field trips, students must demonstrate that they are in good standing at SCHS, the greater community and school sponsored events.
+UPDATE - AS PER THE MOST RECENT RVS DECISION, NO INTERNATIONAL TRAVEL IS PERMITTED FOR THE 2024-25 SCHOOL YEAR.